 Sightglass Coffee vs Ritual Coffee Roasters

-Sightglass Coffee and Ritual Coffee Roasters are two of San Francisco's most design-conscious specialty roasters, each shaping the city's third-wave coffee culture since the late 2000s.
-Right now we're tracking 1 coffee from Sightglass—a Honduran Gesha at $16.18/100g—while Ritual's current lineup isn't in our system yet.
-Both have built reputations on meticulous sourcing and minimalist aesthetics, but data limitations mean this comparison leans heavily on what we can verify.
+Sightglass Coffee and Ritual Coffee Roasters are two of San Francisco's most design-conscious specialty roasters, both born from the city's third-wave coffee movement.
+Right now we're tracking 1 coffee from Sightglass—a Honduran Gesha at $16.18/100g—while Ritual's current offerings aren't in our system.
+That makes this comparison a bit lopsided, but both roasters share deep roots in SF's specialty coffee scene.

 Last updated .
 Data refreshed daily from roaster webshops.